 A masterpiece in examining the human condition.
 Don't be mistaken by the genres listed here!
 What you'll get is not a gag comedy, but a raw tale of survival in a fish-eat-fish world - and it'll keep you hooked from start to finish.

 A story about turning the tide despite being out of your depth.
 A story about snatching happiness from the jaws of despair.
 A story about making waves or being swept away.

 Without a doubt the highlight of the manga; the series really starts to reel you in around halfway through.
 Our protagonists dive headfirst into dangerous waters, but almost immediately begin to flounder.
 'Survival of the fittest' mentality and the eternal trawl for utopia create fishy havens filled with pond scum.

 Disappointment!
 The shellfish desire for more!
 Fatigue drives growth, giving porpoise to the red coats.

-With a relentless stream of developments, many will feel that the last two chapters were a complete wash.
+After a relentless stream of developments, many will feel that the last two chapters were a complete wash.
 The developments did end short of turning stale or wearing fin - even with all the unexplored plot potential.
 In any case, the manga scales back rather than jumping the shark, and I appreciate that I wasn't inundated with too much of the same.